 The PCF decides to create a PCC rules including the local DN notification control information and sends it to the SMF during the SMPolicyAssociation is established or modified.
 The local DN notification control information includes the following:

 - Identifier of local DN (e.g. DNAI).

 - Indicator whether to notify the local DN information to the UE.

-- Local DN binding context control information.
+- Local DN binding context control information (e.g. DNS cache control and/or Layer 4 context control).